Giancarlo Stanton Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in the league.
+- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have a 3.89 team ERA that ranks ninth among all league pitching staffs.
+- The Mariners have the 10th-ranked team ERA among all MLB pitching staffs (3.90).

-- Mariners pitchers combine to allow 67 home runs (0.9 per game), the least in the league.
+- Mariners pitchers combine to surrender the first-fewest home runs in baseball (70 total, one per game).

-- Castillo (4-5) gets the starting nod for the Mariners in his 15th start of the season.
-He's put together a 2.73 ERA in 82 1/3 innings pitched, with 98 strikeouts.
+- Woo makes the start for the Mariners, his fourth of the season.
+He is 0-1 with a 7.30 ERA and 20 strikeouts through 12 1/3 innings pitched.

-- The right-hander's most recent appearance came on Thursday against the Miami Marlins, when he threw 5 2/3 innings, surrendering two earned runs while allowing two hits.
+- The righty last pitched on Saturday against the Chicago White Sox, when he threw 5 2/3 innings, allowing two earned runs while giving up three hits.

+- The 23-year-old has a 7.30 ERA and 14.6 strikeouts per nine innings across three games this season, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.